dotnet/dotNext/docs/index.md

 .NEXT (dotNext) is the family of powerful libaries aimed to improve development productivity and extend .NET API with unique features which potentially will be implemented in the next versions of C# compiler or .NET Runtime.

 > [!NOTE]
-> Use menu _Old Versions_ in navigation bar to choose documentation for previous versions of .NEXT.
+> Use menu _Old Versions_ in the navigation bar to choose documentation for previous versions of .NEXT.
 Migration guides are [here](./migration/index.md).

 This chapter gives quick overview of these libraries.
 Read [articles](./features/core/index.md) for closer look at all available features.